NCBI-Codeathons/MASCARA/README.md

 ### Dependencies

-Docker (link) - an independent container platform
+[Docker](https://www.docker.com/) - an independent container platform

 Taking a sce object for both scRNA and scATAC